Professor Ghazala Mir

-Ghazala is an Associate Professor with research interests in health and social inequalities covering a range of disadvantaged groups as well as the intersections between these: ethnic and faith communities, women and people with learning disability.
+I have research interests in health and social inequalities covering a range of disadvantaged groups as well as the intersections between these: ethnic and faith communities, women and people with learning disability.

-Ghazala has been a health inequalities researcher at the University of Leeds since 1999, Principal Research Fellow since 2011 and an Associate Professor since 2014.
-She led the Health and Social Care Research Group between 2008 and 2010 and am currently Research Lead at the Nuffield Centre for Health and International Development.
+I have been a health inequalities researcher at the University of Leeds since 1999.
+I led the Health and Social Care Research Group between 2008 and 2010 and am currently Research Lead at the Nuffield Centre for Health and International Development.

-Her research projects focus on the experience of people underserved by health services and seldom heard in decision making about health policy and practice.
-She is a founder and Chair of the multidisciplinary Inequalities Research Network and has led work to highlight key research priorities in her field; Ghazala is particularly interested in research on interventions that reduce health inequalities.
-Her research has been published in case studies or good practice by the Chief Medical Officer and the Economic and Social Research Council.
+My research projects focus on the experience of people underserved by health services and seldom heard in decision-making about health policy and practice.
+I am a founder and Chair of the multidisciplinary Inequalities Research Network and have led work to highlight key research priorities in my field; I’m particularly interested in research on interventions that reduce health inequalities.
+My research has been published in case studies of good practice by the Chief Medical Officer and the Economic and Social Research Council.

-Ghazala has supervised PhD students in areas related to her research interests and teaches on various undergraduate and postgraduate courses.
-She leads the Health Service Research module for the BSc in International Health programme and have previously led a similar module for the International Masters in Public Health programme and has delivered various teaching sessions and workshops for medical and nursing students.
-These include: Research Skills, Religion and Health, Qualitative Research Methods, Individuals and Populations, Communication Skills.
-Externally, she teaches on the MSc in Global Mental Health at the University of Glasgow and on the Cambridge Muslim College Diploma course on Contextual Islamic Studies & Leadership between 2015-2018.
+I have supervised PhD students in areas related to my research interests and teach on various undergraduate and postgraduate courses.
+I lead the Research Methods module for the BSc in International Health programme and have previously led a similar module for the International Masters in Public Health: I have delivered various teaching sessions and workshops for medical and nursing students, including: Research Skills, Religion and Health, Qualitative Research Methods, Individuals and Populations and Communication Skills.
+Externally, I teaches on the MSc in Global Mental Health at the University of Glasgow and taught on the Cambridge Muslim College Diploma course on Contextual Islamic Studies & Leadership between 2015-2018.
 I was also the Co-Lead for Postgraduate Research students at the Leeds Institute of Health Sciences between 2018-2021.

 - Chair, Inequalities Research Network